josepcurto/datascienceresources/README.md

 Resources for Data Science
 ================

+Do you want to know about statistics, mathematics, data science and deep learning?
 Do you want to become a data scientist using R, Python or Julia?
 These are some of the resources that will help you.

 # Engines & IDEs